Explore ways to buy Grammarly stock as we approach the Grammarly IPO date. Get access to select pre-IPO companies at Equitybee.

 How to Buy Grammarly Stock

-Most investors cannot own Grammarly stock via pre-IPO investing platforms because they require the investor to be accredited.
+Most investors cannot own Grammarly stock via direct pre-IPO investing platforms because they require the investor to be accredited.

 When the Grammarly IPO date arrives, it will still be difficult for most investors to acquire IPO shares.